neomake/neomake/README.md

 filetype to use makers will currently cause the `makeprg` to be ignored (this should be remedied).

-Makers currently provided by neomake are:
+Makers provided by neomake as of this writing are:

 Javascript: